alex-boulay/ABox/README.md

   - mem tracking
   - performance

 ### Do I do ?

+- VMA ?
+- Custom Memmory allocators overloaded with tracy for CPU too ?
 - Make a config file ? - Handle external compilation ?
 - inlude ImGui loading interface ?
 - Make everything pickable from a menu ? then save it into a config xml/json ?